AriFordsham/GHCWiki/commentary/compiler/backends/gh-ci.md

 - Find the smallest source fragment which causes the problem.

-- Using an RTS compiled with -DDEBUG (nb, that means the RTS from the previous stage!), run with +RTS -D2 to get a listing in great detail from the interpreter.
+- Using an RTS compiled with `-DDEBUG`, run with `+RTS -Di` to get a listing in great detail from the interpreter.
 Note that the listing is so voluminous that this is impractical unless you have been diligent in the previous step.

-- At least in principle, using the trace and a bit of GDB poking around at the time of death, you can figure out what the problem is.
+- At least in principle, using the trace and a bit of GDB poking around at the time of death (See also [Debugging](debugging)), you can figure out what the problem is.
 In practice you quickly get depressed at the hopelessness of ever making sense of the mass of details.
 Well, I do, anyway.

-- +RTS -D2 tries hard to print useful descriptions of what's on the stack, and often succeeds.
+- `+RTS -Di` tries hard to print useful descriptions of what's on the stack, and often succeeds.
 However, it has no way to map addresses to names in code/data loaded by our runtime linker.
-So the C function ghci_enquire is provided.
+So the C function `ghci_enquire` is provided.
 Given an address, it searches the loaded symbol tables for symbols close to that address.
 You can run it from inside GDB:

 ```wiki
 (gdb) p ghci_enquire ( 0x50a406f0 )